logzio/logzio_terraform_client/README.md

 ##### Users

-To create a new user, on a specific account or sub-account (you can get your account id from the logz.io console)
+To create a new user, on a specific account or sub-account. you'll need [your account Id](https://docs.logz.io/user-guide/accounts/finding-your-account-id.html).

 ```go
 client, _ := users.New(apiToken, apiServerAddress)